nju-websoft/JAPE/README.md

 ## Running and parameters

->Due to the instability of embedding methods, it is acceptable that the results fluctuate a bit (±1%) when runing code repeatedly.
+>Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when runing code repeatedly.

 >If you have any difficulty or question in running code and reproducing expriment results, please email me at zqsun.nju#gmail.com .